Connect with others who understand.

 Double Vision

 Diplopia can be an early symptom of MS. In people with MS, diplopia is related to damage to the nerves that control eye movement.
-This causes a misalignment in the eyes.
-Double vision is sometimes temporary but can be persistent.
+This causes the eyes to become misaligned.

 “The symptom that made me pay enough attention to go to the doctor was my vision change.”